ibiem-2019/ibiem_2019_material/content/lessons/dada2_tutorial_1_6.md

 Bonus: Handoff to phyloseq
 ==========================

 The [phyloseq R package is a powerful framework for further analysis of microbiome data](https://joey711.github.io/phyloseq/).
 We now demosntrate how to straightforwardly import the tables produced by the DADA2 pipeline into phyloseq.
-We'll also add the small amount of metadata we have -- the samples are named by the gender (G), mouse subject number (X) and the day post-weaning (Y) it was sampled (eg. GXDY).
+We’ll also add the small amount of metadata we have – the samples are named by the gender (G), mouse subject number (X) and the day post-weaning (Y) it was sampled (eg.
+GXDY).

 Make Phyloseq Object
 --------------------

 We can construct a simple sample data.frame based on the filenames.
 Usually this step would instead involve reading the sample data in from a file.

 ``` r
 meta.df = read_tsv(map.file, comment= "#q2") %>%